 - To finish: coconut, chocolate sprinkles and chopped pecans

 The first step is to combine 4 tbsp of butter with 20 Golden Oreo cookies and 1/3 cup of candy corn in a food processor.
-Pulse until it is nice and crumbly.
+I use my food processor all the time in the fall.
+It makes crumbs for truffles and crumbles so quickly and is easy to clean, as well.
+Pulse the mixture until it is nice and crumbly.

 Combine the white chocolate and marshmallow fluff in a bowl and set aside, then cook together some sugar, evaporated milk, and butter for 3 minutes, stirring the whole time.
 Add the cooked mixture to the chocolate and fluff mix.